Best rear-wheel-drive cars 2020/2021

 The current 992-generation 911 was released in 2019 and is available in Carrera, Carrera S, Carrera 4S, Turbo and Turbo S guises.
-Cabriolet versions of each model are also available and a track-focused, hardcore GT3 is on the way with a GT3 RS and GT2 RS likely to follow.
+Cabriolet and Targa versions of each model are also available and a track-focused, hardcore GT3 is on the way with a GT3 RS and GT2 RS likely to follow.

 The standard 911 Carrera offers enough performance for most.
 The Carrera S’ 444bhp 3.0-litre, flat-six, twin-turbocharged engine is detuned to 380bhp in this entry-level model but the Carrera will still crack 0-62mph in four seconds.

 In terms of driving engagement, not much comes close to the 911.
 The electronically-assisted steering is one of the most communicative on sale and the ride quality is excellently balanced between compliance over rough roads and the stiffness needed to be precise when you push on.

 It’s no secret BMW’s 3 Series has been one of the best handling saloon cars since its inception, but the current one is better than ever.
 The 3 Series is now in its seventh iteration and is a proper driver’s car.
 It offers a great combination of performance, driving dynamics, low running costs, on-board tech and improved refinement.

 Trim levels are simple and easy to understand - you pick SE for comfort, Sport if you like the stylistic middle ground and aggressive M Sport if you really need to show off in the company car park.